blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 Add the following dev dependencies:

-`npm i --save-dev rollup-plugin-polyfill-node crypto-browserify stream-browserify assert`
+`npm i --save-dev rollup-plugin-polyfill-node crypto-browserify stream-browserify assert browserify-zlib`

 Then add the following to your `vite.config.js` file: